absolunet/docs-node-ioc/src/docs/06_going-deeper/06_log/en.md

 By default, the stack channel logs through the `single` channel.
 You can add or change the channels through the `channels` configuration.

-Let's say for instance that you want to log into the database, so you can display the records in an administrator page, but you also want to write in a file that you can easily download for debugging, without having to fetch the database records.
+Let's say for instance that you want to log into the database, so you can display the records on an administrator page, but you also want to write in a file that you can easily download for debugging, without having to fetch the database records.
 The stack channel is then the perfect choice.

-If you need to log in multiple channels, but change the channels depending on the environment, you can create multiple stack channels, with different channels in them, and change the default channel through the `LOG_CHANNEL` environment variable.
+If you need to log in multiple channels but change the channels depending on the environment, you can create multiple stack channels, with different channels in them, and change the default channel through the `LOG_CHANNEL` environment variable.